-The College of Arts & Letters established the Critical Race Studies program as part of its Critical Diversity in a Digital Age initiative.
-The residency program brings two artists or designers to campus a year to engage issues of race through creative practice.
-By teaching, offering public programming, and mounting an exhibition or participatory project, resident artist/designers deepen and enrich dialogues about race across and beyond MSU’s campus.
-The Critical Race Studies Residency Program is designed to empower artists and designers to create transformative work.
+The College of Arts & Letters established the Critical Race Studies residency program as part of its Critical Diversity in a Digital Age initiative.
+From 2017-22, the residency program brought two artists or designers to campus a year to engage issues of race through creative practice.
+By teaching, offering public programming, and mounting an exhibition or participatory project, resident artist/designers deepened and enriched dialogues about race across and beyond MSU’s campus.
+The Critical Race Studies Residency Program was designed to empower artists and designers to create transformative work.

-The residency program is coordinated by Karin Zitzewitz.
-Interested applicants are welcome to ask questions by email.
+The residency program was coordinated by Karin Zitzewitz.
+She is happy to answer questions by email.